RSV in Babies

 Cold-like symptoms of RSV infection, including cough and runny nose, usually last one to two weeks.

 You should call your baby's doctor if you notice any of the following symptoms:

-- Signs of dehydration, including lack of tears when crying; little or no urine in diaper for six hours; cool, dry skin.
+- Signs of dehydration, including lack of tears when crying; little or no urine in the diaper for six hours; cool, dry skin

 If your baby is lethargic or breathing very rapidly or has a blue tint to the lips or fingernails, get medical attention immediately.